 Blue Sky Fibers is a Minnesota company that consciously crafts exquisite fibers & spectacular colors that are meant to inspire like an artist’s palette of colors; based in Cedar, Minnesota.
 We love their organic worsted cotton for its year-round wearability and washable fibers.

 Copper Corgi hand dyed yarns made by Sarah on Florida’s Space Coast with fantastic Southern names like Stormy Marsh, Mac n’ Cheese & Spanish Moss.
-This indie dyer has also created three custom store colors for Fuzzy Goat in fingering and DK weights: WestJack Kid, Billie Jean, and Rosabilly.
+This indie dyer has also created three custom store colors for Fuzzy Goat in fingering weights: WestJack Kid, Billie Jean, and Rosabilly.

 Yumiko designs both gorgeous yarns and patterns.
 We love her yarn for its extremely lightweight feel and lovely colors, and her patterns for their effortless sophistication and style.
 Originally from Japan, she now lives and creates in Arizona.
 (Hence the need for the lightweight yarn that we so appreciate here in southern Georgia).
 Yumiko says her unique designs are influenced by her Japanese heritage and yet ones she would want in her own closet to wear.